Deadline for application: 29 June 2026

-The 10th edition of the Summer School on Migration and Human Rights will be delivered in Rome from 7 to 11 July 2025 by the United Nations Interregional Crime and Justice Research Institute (UNICRI) and John Cabot University (JCU).
-Participants will gain insights into a variety of concepts and topics and actively engage in discussing matters related, among other issues, to:
+The 11th Summer School on Migration and Human Rights will be delivered from 13 to 17 July 2026 in Rome by the United Nations Interregional Crime and Justice Research Institute (UNICRI) and John Cabot University (JCU).
+This intensive programme examines the legal, policy, social, and technological dimensions of migration governance and rights protection.

 The Summer School offers a comprehensive exploration of professional, legal, social, scientific, and academic perspectives through theoretical lectures, group discussions, dynamic case studies, individual readings, and practical exercises.
 The faculty of the Summer School comprises leading scholars and academics from John Cabot University and other universities, along with representatives from the United Nations system, international human rights bodies, and civil society.